 * Carry-over days are limited.
 It used to be that we could carry over 30 days of vacation in California and my firm.
 They've since truncated the amount of days to around 12.
 If you are about to lose 18 vacations days, that's equivalent to 18 working days of salary!
 Call HR and ask them what the carry over days are and plan accordingly.

 Are you going to reward your boss for working more?
 Probably not.
 You're not even going to cheat your boss for working less if you are an honorable person.
 Instead, all you have to do is use that anger to wipe away your guilt of taking all your legally allotted vacation days!
-Find something from the year or the previous year which made you unhappy and utilize that anger to overcome your guilt.
+Find something from the year or the previous year which made you unhappy.
+And utilize that anger to overcome your guilt.

 Don't sell yourself short as you are a valuable commodity!
-If the company dares dock your pay or fires you because you are taking all your alloted vacation time, know that you have a list of three other companies you can potentially work for.
-Cultivate those relationships yesterday, and continue cultivating them without any expectations you’ll need them to get you in the door.
+If the company dares to dock your pay or fires you because you are taking all of your allotted vacation time, know that there are other companies you can potentially work for.
+Cultivate those relationships yesterday.
+And continue cultivating them without any expectations.
+You'll need them to get you in the door.

 * Make sure you have back up and things aren't super busy.
 A way to mitigate your risk of getting docked for taking too much vacation is to simply ensure you have the appropriate back up in place while you are away.
 If you decide to take a week off when everybody else is taking a week off, you will be penalized for not thinking like a team player.
 Instead, have an open dialogue and ask your manager which days you think he or she feels would be most appropriate to take off.

-As Joel Goodson said in the movie Risky Business, “Sometimes you just have to say, “What the f#$k, make your move“”.
+As Joel Goodson said in the movie Risky Business, “Sometimes you just have to say, ‘What the f#$k, make your move.'”
 Vacation days are ours!
 They do expire, just like airline miles.
 We'd be fools not to use up at least 80% of them every year.